 Providing diagnostic output when initially opening a support request will greatly increase the speed at which an issue can be troubleshot by Support.
 You can run the diagnostic tool a number of ways, which are outlined in the article Provide Roaming Client Diagnostic Information to Support.

-For more information about what Umbrella collects, see: Automating Collecting of Logs and Diagnostics.
+For more information about what Umbrella collects, see: Remote Logging and Diagnostics.